 In a world of cloud hosting and software as a service, integrating business and enterprise systems poses significant challenges.
 The days of a single vendor application or hosting stack are gone.
-The agility afforded by Software As a Service is now expected across systems.
+The agility afforded by software as a service is now expected across systems.

-We developed the IJYI Messaging Pipeline to enable our internal development team to concentrate on what mattered to our customers, delivering business value, safe in the knowledge that co-ordination and processing of messaging events is handled by the IJYI Messaging Pipeline.
+We developed the IJYI Messaging Pipeline (IMP) to enable our internal development team to concentrate on what mattered to our customers, delivering business value, safe in the knowledge that the co-ordination and processing of messaging events is handled by the IJYI Messaging Pipeline.

-Support for REDIS, Amazon SQS, Microsoft Azure Service Bus and Apache ActiveMQ gives huge flexibility on where your messaging platform is hosted.
+Support for Redis, Amazon SQS, Microsoft Azure Service Bus and Apache ActiveMQ gives huge flexibility on where your messaging platform is hosted.

 IMP was created to allow our internal development team to concentrate on the business logic of an extremely complex software build, without having to worry about the underlying transport of the distributed messages they were creating.

 The IJYI Messaging Pipeline has been built from the ground-up for the cloud, supporting both AWS Simple Queuing Service (SQS) and Simple Notification Service (SNS), as well as Microsoft Azure Service Bus.

 Used in conjunction with autoscaling services that these cloud platforms provide, this affords significant cost savings, whilst allowing message handling nodes to spin up according to workload.